• Post author:

 And the WSEGs for both are basically identical.
 The FAA has realized that OOP and OOMV operations can be done safely, and in the same manner.
 But the instructions are quite specific.
 And you must show just cause for the waiver by describing “… the proposed operation in detail”.
 I’ve been told, “The FAAs preference is still to not fly over people.”
 Which, if you think about it, makes sense.
 FAA preferences are to not change rules unless there is data to predicate those changes.
 And until they have the data, rules and preferences will not change.
 And flying under your approved waiver will provide those data points to the FAA.
 So when you get your waiver, make darn sure you follow the provisions and fly accordingly.
 A waiver does not give you permission to fly willy-nilly over people with wild abandon.
 Follow the rules, and we can prove to the FAA something all of us know, flying over people (when done right) is about as safe as you can be when it comes to aviation, manned or otherwise.

 Back to describing “… the proposed operation in detail” for a minute.
 The FAA is still hesitant to give waivers “just in case” someone needs them.
 And even though it’s not in the new WSEGs, its also a very good idea to justify your safety case.
 Because that wording is in §107.200(b).
 The proposed operation would need to describe “What sort of operations will you be doing where you need to operate over people.
 What’s the duration?
 What’s the purpose?
 Tell us what your doing and why.”
-It could be as simple as flying over construction sites, flying in urban environments where it is virtually impossible to not fly over people and people in moving cards, flying First Responder missions, inspection missions, or one of your own choosing.
+It could be as simple as flying over construction sites, flying in urban environments where it is virtually impossible to not fly over people and people in moving cars, flying First Responder missions, inspection missions, or one of your own choosing.
 But be specific.

 You don’t need to write War & Peace, but do describe your operation in a decent about of detail so they don’t think you’re applying for a waiver “just in case”.
 To get more info, read provisions in recently granted waivers, and read §107.200 (b).